Information, advice and guidance

 The HOPE Virtual School for children in care has been specially set up to help you achieve your potential in education.

-We have teachers, education advocates and learning mentors who link directly with schools in Bristol and outside of the city.
+We have teachers and education advocates who link directly with schools in Bristol and outside of the city.

 If you would rather send a message than speak to someone on the phone, contact The HOPE via 'Get in touch' (see above) and we'll get back to you ASAP!